Weird-Math-Art/ifs-series-A-public/README.md

 ---

-Further information can be found at [Weird Math Art](https://weirdmathart.com)
+Further information can be found at [weirdmathart.com](https://weirdmathart.com).